 This fantastic Mexican layered casserole is both hearty and healthy!
 It’s loaded with lean protein from the chicken, reduced-fat cottage cheese and fat free re-fried beans.
 It’s perfect for those sensitive to wheat since I’m using corn tortillas instead of lasagna noodles.
-The skinny for 1 serving, 239 calories, 3 grams of fat and 6 Weight Watchers POINTS PLUS.
-Serve with a vegetable or simple salad and you’re good to go!
+Each serving has 209 calories, 6 grams of fat and 4 Weight Watchers Freestyle SmartPoints.
+Serve with a vegetable or simple salad and you’re good to go.

 Prep Time: 15 minutes

 Bake Time: 45 minutes